Community Partnerships

-and the Tinner Hill Heritage Foundation together created 100 Years of Black Falls Church, an online project.
-100 Years of Black Falls Church provides access to primary source materials relating to the African American community of Falls Church, Virginia and is complimented by a sidewalk virtual tour of African American homes, churches and landmarks.
+George Mason and the Tinner Hill Heritage Foundation created 100 Years of Black Falls Church, providing access to primary source materials relating to the African American community of Falls Church, Virginia.
+The website is complemented by a sidewalk virtual tour of African American homes, churches, and landmarks in Falls Church, Virginia.

 Virginia Tech

-and the Tinner Hill Heritage Foundation have an agreement whereby both parties mutually apply for grants funds in the areas of Oral History and architecture.
-Virginia Tech provides academic, professional and administrative support in the process of fullfilling the obligations of the grant.
-Tinner Hill provides technical, administrative and community-based support for filling the obligations of the grant.
+Virginia Tech and the Tinner Hill Heritage Foundation jointly apply for grants in the areas of oral history and architecture.
+Virginia Tech provides academic, professional, and administrative support while Tinner Hill provides technical, administrative, and community-based support in fulfilling the obligations of the grants.
 To date, the partnership has resulted in a successful architectural contest for the design of the Tinner Hill Historic Site and the initiation of an oral history project at Tinner Hill.

 NOVA Parks